ncecere/raito/docs/usage.md

 1. Start the API with a config that sets `auth.initialAdminKey`.
 2. Use that value as your admin key to create additional keys via `/admin/api-keys`.

+For multi-tenancy and browser sessions (local/OIDC auth, tenants, and tenant-scoped API keys), see `docs/multi-tenancy.md`.

 Example (admin creates a user key):

 ```bash